-UMaine 4-H Unconference will be an organized forum for 4-H volunteers, club leaders, afterschool providers, teachers, parents, and teen leaders to gather.
+UMaine 4-H Unconference will be an organized forum for 4-H volunteers, club leaders, afterschool providers, teachers, parents and teen leaders to gather.
 UMaine 4-H Unconference is intentionally designed to have YOU teach and learn from each other.
 There is no agenda; you come with 4-H ideas and topics you want to talk about or learn more about, and we’ll guide the process to get folks into groups where YOU are the experts.
-Save the dates: Saturday, October 22nd, and Friday, November 11th.
+Save the dates: Saturday, October 22nd and Friday, November 11th.
 Come to one or both.
-Registration and more information are available on the website.
+Registration and more information is available on the website.

 Expanded Food & Nutrition Education Program (EFNEP) offers FREE nutrition education classes to income-eligible adults with children, or young adults 19-25 years old, and if you are eligible for programs such as SNAP, WIC, or Head Start.
 Find out more online.

-- Update: The deadline for Free Raffle and Maine 4-H Teen Leadership Survey is October 11th
+Update: Deadline for Free Raffle and Maine 4-H Teen Leadership Survey is October 11th

-Come join the Androscoggin and Sagadahoc counties 4-H program at their monthly workshops – on the Third Friday of every month (unless otherwise noted) from 6:00 – 7:30 pm at the Lisbon Extension Office at 24 Main Street.
+Come join the Androscoggin and Sagadahoc counties 4-H program at their monthly workshops – the Third Friday of every month (unless otherwise noted) from 6:00 – 7:30 pm at the Lisbon Extension Office at 24 Main Street.
 Anyone interested can contact Melissa Freeman or Cathy Gray to find out more information.
-Currently Scheduled Topics: